dxos/dxos/packages/deprecated/archive/kodama/README.md

 ### Sharing

-Open `kodama` in another terminal and create a new Profile.
+Open `kodama` in another terminal and create a new Identity.

 Using the **first** peer navigate to share the space: